Thousands of Resources, Ready to help.

 Washtenaw County – Northfield Township Historic Contexts ($16,151)

-Hire a 36 CFR 61 qualified consultant to complete historic contexts necessary for the Phase 1 Survey of Northfield Township, located in Washtenaw County.
+Hire a 36 CFR 61 qualified consultant to complete historic contexts necessary for a Phase 1 Survey of rural Northfield Township, located in Washtenaw County.

 In 2018, SHPO awarded $133,500 in grants to the following CLGs to undertake historic preservation projects:.